Prayer of the Heart

 I. Three Jewels

-Simply to breathe is the purest form of prayer.
-But what turns ordinary respiration into worship?
+Simply to breathe is the purest form of worship.
+What turns ordinary respiration into prayer?
 Awareness.
-Fully conscious of breath, I discover that each breath is a gift.
-I am not breathing: I am breathed by the Almighty.
-Inhalation is grace; exhalation is surrender.
-Breathing in, breathing out: grace and surrender.
-Merely observing this gift, with awareness, transforms mechanical act into angelic sacrament.
+Fully conscious of this inhalation, you discover that each breath is a gift.
+You are not breathing, you are breathed.
+To inhale is grace, to exhale is surrender.
+Merely observing this gift with grateful awareness transforms biological activity into transcendental sacrament.

-First, we acknowledge the fact that thinking creates time.
+Then how do you dwell in silent presence, without a flood of thoughts, regrets, and anxieties sweeping your mind into the past or the future?
+First, acknowledge the fact that thinking creates time.
 The past and future only exist as thoughts.
-We carry past and future in our heads, but our hearts always beat now.
-Our hearts are always in the Kingdom.
+You carry past and future in your head, but your heart always beats right now.
+Your heart is always in the Kingdom.

-Failure to acknowledge presence is the seed of suffering.
-Regrets of the past and anxieties of the future are actually physiological stresses carried in the neurons of our brain.
-Time is a neurological phenomena, a chemical-electric activity in the cortex.
+Failure to acknowledge the divine authority of Presence is the seed of suffering.
+Regrets about the past and anxieties about the future are in fact only physiological stresses carried in your neurons.
+Time is a neurological phenomena, an electro-chemical activity in the nervous system.
 Time is anxiety, and anxiety is time.

 Let each breath be an anchor that moors you to the silence of the heart.
-Follow your exhalation from the mind into the heart.
+Follow your exhalation from the mind into the solar plexus.
 At the very end of the exhalation, you will discover a moment of complete emptiness, just before inhalation begins.
-In that emptiness, there is no thought, no mind, no time: just silent emptiness.
-This is Christ's kinosis, or self-emptiness.
-"He emptied himself" (Philippians 2).
-Rest in that measureless empty stillness at the end of the exhalation, where this little stream of soul returns to the ocean of Spirit.
+In this emptiness, there is no thought, no mind, no time: just stillness.
+This is Christ's kinosis, his self-emptying.
+"He emptied himself."
+(Philippians 2) Rest in the measureless empty stillness at the end of the exhalation, where the little stream of your soul returns to the vast ocean of Spirit.

-From that depth will rise the inhalation, your next breath, a gift.
-Yes, you will discover that this breath is not really yours.
+From that depth will rise the inhalation, your next breath.
+You will discover that this breath is not really yours.
 It is the gift of the infinite.

 These meditation instructions should be practiced, not analyzed.
 With eyes closed, practice each step for awhile until it becomes natural and easy.
 Then move to the next step.
 Don't try to force your way through the whole sequence at one time.
 Use the instructions that work.
 Own them.
 In the end, they flow together as one simple process carried out, not by your effort, but by Grace: the Grace of your Inner Teacher.
 There is no major religious tradition in the world that does not contain this practice.